 Evaluation Greening situation as at 3 months after the seeding Pass - Green can be seen over the slope from distance of 10m.
 The covering ratio is 70% or more.
 For grass plants Pending - Around 10 plants per square meters are observed to grow but the growth rate is slow.
-Re-evaluation shall be done after 1~2 months. - The covering ratio is about 60~70%.
+Re-evaluation shall be done after 1~2 months. - The covering ratio is about $60\sim70\%$.

-The vegetation be chance for vegeta ed is eroded or washed away and no tion to grow.
-Fail The greening cov er rate is less than 50%.
-The Contractor shadditional cost. nall re-execute the works without any b.
+- The vegetation bed is eroded or washed away and no chance for vegetation to grow.
+Fail - The greening cover rate is less than 50%. - The Contractor shall re-execute the works without any additional cost.

+b.
 Permanent Erosion Control Product